sabre-io/sabre.io/source/event/install.md

 Requirements
 ------------

-You will need a recent version of PHP. sabre/event currently requires PHP 5.5.
+You will need a recent version of PHP. sabre/event 5 requires PHP 7, but sabr/event 3 is still actively maintained and works on PHP 5.5 and up.

 Installing with composer
 ------------------------